Creating a Safe, Welcoming Woodinville

-Prioritizing pedestrian safety: including replacing old sidewalks, adding new sidewalks, adding trails, and creating safer walking routes to schools.
+Prioritizing pedestrian safety: Replacing old sidewalks, building new trails, and creating safer walking routes to schools and neighborhoods.

-Investing in the right responders for the right situation: funding CORE Connect, which provides crisis intervention for community members in crisis, including mental health, housing insecurity, and substance abuse.
+Investing in the right responders for the right situation: funding CORE Connect to provide crisis intervention for community members facing mental health, housing insecurity, food insecurity or substance abuse challenges.

-Expanding alternatives to traditional prosecution: restorative justice is a proven, non-traditional approach that works to provide practical, targeted solutions for non-violent crimes.
-Michelle advocated for Woodinville to join the Kirkland Community Court program, which focuses on rehabilitation over punishment for low-level offenses.
+Expanding restorative justice: Advocated for Woodinville to join the Kirkland Community Court program, focusing on rehabilitation over punishment for low-level offenses.

-Strengthening partnerships with law enforcement: investing in the Therapeutic Response Unit (TRU), funding mental health professionals to ride along and partner with our police force to deliver crisis care and resources.
+Strengthening police partnerships: Supported the Therapeutic Response Unit (TRU), funding mental health professionals to ride alongside police to provide trauma-informed crisis care.

-Fighting for safer streets: currently advocating for school zone speed cameras, pedestrian-friendly infrastructure, and crime prevention strategies that actually work.
+Fighting for safer streets: Advocating for school zone speed cameras, safer crossings, and crime prevention strategies that work.

 Gun Responsibility & Safer Communities